arnold-c/reproducible-research/guideline.md

 ## Where should I store data?

+> Merge into [Structuring a project](#structuring-a-project) as many of these points are already there

 Once you have received your data, you should make a good habit of saving it in a clear and consistent manner.
 Data should be [named](#how-to-name-files) and saved in several locations.
 At PHO, it is best that you save copies of data on your personal drive (`H:\\`) as well as shared team drives (`I:\\` and/or SharePoint, depending in whether data are [sensitive](#sensitive-data)).

 It is imperative that one pristine, *untouched copy of the original dataset* remains intact in your `H:\\` drive *and* on at least one of the shared team drives.
 This is in case you need to check or refer back to anything at a later date, or transfer duties to a colleague.

 ## What is sensitive data? <a id = "sensitive-data"></a>

+> Move as a subsection of [Structuring a project](#structuring-a-project) - everything else can go there

 Sensitive data refer to: